-How Solar Works
+How Does Solar Work Anyway?

 Sunlight passes through solar cells (panel) which agitate electrons within the cell that are then routed into a current or flow of electrons.
 This flow of electrons is electricity.

 If you produce more than you use, the extra electricity will pass back through your utility meter, literally running your meter backwards.

 Once the inverter does its job, the electricity from your array passes through your electrical panel and is consumed by your home or business.